 The Participant Advisory Group (PAG) is comprised of six members with lived perspectives and experiences affecting people living with disability from the sport and recreation community in South Australia, with the aim to provide the necessary viewpoint and insight that is reflective of the needs and wants of those it is serving.

-She is also a keen netballer, having played for Contax Netball Club in the C6 Adelaide Metro Netball Competition (a netball competition for females with a disability or integration difficulty), for the past seven years.
+She is also a keen netballer, having played for Contax Netball Club in the C6 Adelaide Metro Netball Competition (a netball competition for females with a disability or integration difficulty), for the past eight years.
 A well liked player amongst the netball fraternity, Catherine won the Contax club award in 2018.

 For over ten years, Chantel has been heavily involved in various Powerchair sporting groups around Australia, as a local, state and national athlete and committee member and delegate.
 She has a strong interest in advocacy and is the student representative on UniSA’s Access and Inclusion Steering Group.